-The DevSecOps Platform processes, stores, and transmits our customers' proprietary and sensitive data, including personal information, and financial data.
+The DevSecOps Platform processes, stores, and transmits our customers' proprietary and sensitive data, including personal data, and financial data.
 We also use third-party service providers and sub-processors to help us deliver services to our customers and their end-users.
-These vendors may store or process personal information, or other confidential information of our team members, our partners, our customers' end-users.
+These vendors may store or process personal data, or other confidential information of our team members, our partners, our customers, or our customers' end-users.
 We collect such information from individuals located both in the United States and abroad and may store or process such information outside the country in which it was collected.
 While we, our third-party cloud providers, our third-party processors, and our customers have implemented security measures designed to protect against security breaches, these measures could fail or may be insufficient, resulting in the unauthorized access or disclosure, modification, misuse, destruction, or loss of our or our customers' data or other sensitive information.
-Any security breach of The DevSecOps Platform, our operational systems, physical facilities, or the systems of our third-party processors, or the perception that a breach has occurred, could result in litigation, indemnity obligations, regulatory enforcement actions, investigations, compulsory audits, fines, penalties, mitigation and remediation costs, disputes, reputational harm, diversion of management's attention, and other liabilities and damage to our business.
-Even though we do not control the security measures of our customers and other third party that caused the breach, if it is found that GitLab failed to conduct comprehensive third party risk due diligence.
+Any security breach of

+The DevSecOps Platform, our operational systems, physical facilities, or the systems of our third-party processors, or the perception that a breach has occurred, could result in litigation, indemnity obligations, regulatory enforcement actions, investigations, compulsory audits, fines, penalties, mitigation and remediation costs, disputes, reputational harm, diversion of management's attention, and other liabilities and damage to our business.
+Even though we do not control the security measures of our customers and other third parties, we may be considered responsible for any breach of such measures or suffer reputational harm even where we do not have recourse to the third party that caused the breach, if it is found that GitLab failed to conduct comprehensive third party risk due diligence.
 In addition, any failure by our vendors to comply with applicable law or regulations could result in proceedings against us by governmental entities or others.

-Security incidents compromising the confidentiality, integrity, and availability of our confidential or personal information and our third-party service providers' information technology systems could result from AI-related sensitive data exposure such as insufficient data anonymization during the training process, system misconfiguration, or from cyber-attacks, including denial-of-service attacks, reverse-engineering of AI algorithms, web scraping, ransomware attacks, business email compromises, computer malware, viruses, and social engineering (including phishing), which are prevalent in our industry and our customers' industries.
-Any security breach or disruption could result in the loss or destruction of or unauthorized access to, or use, alteration, disclosure, or acquisition of confidential and personal information, which may result in damage to our reputation, early termination of our contracts, litigation, regulatory investigations or other liabilities.
+Security incidents compromising the confidentiality, integrity, and availability of our confidential or personal data and our third-party service providers' information technology systems could result from Al-related sensitive data exposure such as insufficient data anonymization during the training process, system misconfiguration, or from cyber-attacks, including denial-of-service attacks, reverse-engineering of Al algorithms, web scraping, ransomware attacks, business email compromises, computer malware, viruses, and social engineering (including phishing), which are prevalent in our industry and our customers' industries.
+Any security breach or disruption could result in the loss or destruction of or unauthorized access to, or use, alteration, disclosure, or acquisition of confidential and personal data, which may result in damage to our reputation, early termination of our contracts, litigation, regulatory investigations or other liabilities.
 If our, our customers', or our partners' security measures are breached as a result of third-party action, team member error, misconfiguration, malfeasance (including bribery) or otherwise and, as a result, someone obtains unauthorized access to the GitLab application or data, including personal and/or confidential information of our customers, our reputation could be damaged, our business may suffer loss of current customers and future opportunities and we could incur significant financial liability including fines, cost of recovery, and costs related to remediation measures.